endlessm/moddable-platformer/doc/MODS.md

 change the Player to "Two" in the duplicated one.
 Now the game is multiplayer.

+You will notice that the camera is following one of the player characters.
+So try disabling the `Camera2D` node that's a child of the `Player` node.
+And then enable the `MultiplayerCamera` node that's at the bottom of the Scene Dock.

 ### Player and flag appearance

 Click on the `Player` node.
 In the inspector, observe where it says `Sprite